flinker-app/docsfx/docs/ifc-viewer-usage-for-power-bi.md

 Paste the copied IFC file link into the respective parameter field in Power BI.
 Confirm your changes by clicking **OK**.

+> Be sure to use the correct SharePoint file path.
+Shared links will not work.
+Follow the steps in Step 1 carefully to obtain a direct file path.

 ![Edit Parameters and Paste File Link](/_media/power-bi-desktop-app-edit-parameters-and-paste-file-link.png)

 ### Step 4: Apply Changes